• Skip to primary navigation

 • Shredded coconut - use unsweetened if possible, or just cut back a little on the maple syrup if you use sweetened

-• Protein powder - I like the Vega Protein Made Simple powders (affiliate link) because there are no added gums, stevia or artificial ingredients
+• Protein powder - I use and like Vega Protein Made Simple (affiliate link)

 • Peanut butter - no stir peanut works best, but you can also use natural peanut butter for this recipe (just make sure to fully mix and incorporate any separated oil before using)